 Professional tips for photos that excite buyers and maximise your selling price.
 Learn how to present your car in the best possible light and increase your offers by up to 20%.

 In the digital age of car sales, your photos are your first—and often only—chance to make an impression.
-Research shows that listings with professional-quality photos receive up to 20% higher offers and sell 47% faster than those with poor photography.
+Research shows that listings with professional-quality photos receive up to 20% higher offers and sell 47% faster.

-This comprehensive guide will teach you the exact techniques used by professional automotive photographers to capture your vehicle in its best light—without expensive equipment or professional training.
+This guide teaches you the exact techniques used by professional automotive photographers—without expensive equipment or specialised training.

 Modern smartphones (iPhone 11+, Samsung Galaxy S20+, or equivalent) have cameras that are more than capable of producing professional-quality car photos.
 The key isn't the equipment—it's how you use it.